kobe1980/MicroServices/README.md

 **Ack and retry**

 When a job is sent, the *worker* that take it have to send an ack.
 If no worker does, the job is resend every 2s until it is taken or the *SystemManager* says that there's no worker of the good type.
+If an ack is receive by the sender for a job he sent, he remove it from the list of pending jobs.

 **Create your own system**